ethstorage/W3IPs/W3IPS/w3ip-1.md

 ### Resolver Mode

-Once the "To" address and chainid are determined, the protocol will check the resolver mode of contract by calling "resolverMode" method.
+Once the "To" address and chainid are determined, the protocol will check the resolver mode of contract by calling "resolveMode" method.
 The protocol currently supports two resolver modes:

 #### Manual Mode